vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 Use the same calculation as above with the following re-defined:

-- For the orders part of the margin: use `market_observable` =  volume weighted average price of the party's long / short orders.
+- For the orders part of the margin: use `market_observable` = max(volume weighted average price of the party's long / short orders, sum of volumes of party's long / short orders * auction price), where `auction price` = max(mark price, indicative uncrossing price).
+If any of the values is unavailable at the time of calculation assume it's equal to `0`

 ## Scaling other margin levels